Building Canada Strong

 Full system architecture

-Shared infrastructure costs amortized across twelve high-utilization demand applications eliminate the single-use economics problem that has constrained every previous hydrogen project in Canada.
+Shared infrastructure costs amortized across twenty-six high-utilization demand applications eliminate the single-use economics problem that has constrained every previous hydrogen project in Canada.

 4